During high school I stayed fit playing sports and taking dance classes, and in university I went to the gym, but I’ve never been a runner.

 Running the 10km Spring Warm-Up is a huge challenge for me, as are a lot of the other preparations for the trip to Rwanda.
 And to be honest, the biggest one looming in front of me right now (scarier that running 10km!) is the fund raising challenge.

-rious funding deadlines to be met, and it takes almost all the faith that is in me to trust that because I believe God wants me on this team, He will provide the means for me to go.
+There are some pretty serious funding deadlines to be met, and it takes almost all the faith that is in me to trust that because I believe God wants me on this team, He will provide the means for me to go.

 I am so excited about this trip.
 In fact, I often have a difficult time sleeping because I’m so excited!
 I’m grateful to have the privilege of affecting childrens’ lives in Rwanda, and I’m anticipating the effect that their lives will have upon mine.